murilobellatini/murilobellatini.github.io/_posts/2023-10-05-data-lake-dive-or-delay.md

 ## Investment vs. Risk: Striking the Balance

-Investing in a data lake isn't just about storing data; it's about making an informed business decision.
-It's crucial to evaluate the business case.
-When does the investment break even?
-What are the risks of not proceeding?
+Investing in a data lake isn't merely a tech play; it's a strategic inflection point that demands serious business consideration.
+Notably, McKinsey's insight reveals a 3-4 year break-even window for cloud programs, especially those focused on IT infrastructure substitutions<sup><a href="https://www.mckinsey.com/~/media/mckinsey/business%20functions/mckinsey%20digital/our%20insights/a%20manufacturers%20guide%20to%20generating%20value%20at%20scale%20with%20iiot/leveraging-industrial-iot-and-advanced-technologies-for-digital-transformation.pdf" target="_blank">[2: McKinsey Report]</a></sup>.

+<div style="font-size: 4em; text-align: center; margin-bottom: -1%;">3-4 Years</div>
+<div style="text-align: center; margin-bottom: 2%;"><i>Time to Break-even</i></div>

+That 3-4 year timeframe isn't just a number; it's a ticking clock that dictates the tempo of your strategy.
+It should compel CEOs and CTOs to align their tech investments with long-term business goals, emphasizing diligence and ongoing assessment.

+<div style="font-size: 48px; text-align: center; margin-bottom: -1%;">0.2% - 9%</div>
+<div style="text-align: center;"><i>Expected EBIT Margin Impact</i></div>

+The variability in EBIT margin impact, from a nearly imperceptible 0.2% to a robust 9%, offers a dual lesson.
+It shows the room for upside, especially in areas like R&D, Sales, and Marketing, but also serves as a cautionary tale against complacency.
+Remember, these numbers aren't just statistics; they're projections that will be etched into quarterly reports and shareholder meetings.

+<div style="font-size: 48px; text-align: center;">Hidden Costs</div>
+<div style="text-align: center;"><i>Database Costs are Often Underestimated</i></div>

+Heads up: When McKinsey talks about the often-underestimated database costs, particularly in cloud storage that lacks certain efficiencies, it's a red flag waving at you.
+This is not the corner where you want to cut costs; it's where due diligence is due.

-The balance between investment and risk is not a trivial matter.
-It requires a comprehensive understanding of the costs, the future trajectory of your business, and the benefits you stand to gain.
+The balance between investment and risk is a high-stakes game of chess, not checkers.
+You need a panoramic understanding of the intricate costs, an insightful foresight into your business's trajectory, and a crystal-clear outline of the tangible and intangible benefits.

-To assess this, consider developing an ETL (Extract, Transform, Load) pipeline on the cloud.
-This will automate much of the data processing and management, giving you a more accurate picture of the ROI.
+### The Real ROI: It's More Than Just Numbers

+Thinking of ROI as a simple calculation could be your first misstep.
+Consider investing in an ETL (Extract, Transform, Load) pipeline on the cloud as part of your strategy.
+It does more than automate data management; it streamlines operations and can potentially fast-track that 3-4 year journey to break-even.

 ## Crafting a Business Case: The Golden Ticket